python-indentacion-comentarios

 print("y is less than x")

-In this example, you can see how indentation spaces are used to delimit blocks both in a function and in an if conditional.
+In this example, you can observe how indentation spaces are used to delimit blocks both in a function and in a conditional if.

 Comments in Python